GameBuilder202/qASM/README.md

 cregs n

 <code>

-hlt
 ```

 The order of the headers is important and should not be changed.
 The `qbits` header specifies the number of
 qubits in each quantum register.
 The `cbits` header specifies the number of classical bits in each classical
 register.
 The `qregs` header specifies the number of quantum registers.
 The `cregs` header specifies the number
 of classical registers.
-The `n` after each header is any non-negative number.
-Operands/arguments for each
+The `n` after each header is any integer number.
+Operands/arguments for all
 instructions are delimited by spaces and not commas.

+Code execution should always end at a `hlt` instruction.
+If the emulator reaches the end of code but does not
+encounter a `hlt` instruction, it will end with a "PC out of bounds" error.

 ## Quantum Instructions
 The general format for quantum instructions are: